Key Takeaways

 Keep them linked but distinct

 The roadmap sets direction; the release plan turns the current slice of that direction into a defensible date.
 Problems start when a roadmap theme is communicated as if it carried a release plan’s precision.
-Advanced Release Planning, Roadmaps & Management for Jira keeps both in one place — a directional roadmap and a throughput-based release forecast — so stakeholders see intent and commitment without mistaking one for the other.
+Release Management, Roadmaps, Portfolio PPM & Timeline keeps both in one place (a directional roadmap and a throughput-based release forecast) so stakeholders see intent and commitment without mistaking one for the other.
 See also release planning vs sprint planning.